vincr04/DESeq2_workshop/Instructions.md

 We will use [tidyverse](https://www.tidyverse.org/) to manipulate data.
 Tidyverse is available via CRAN, which means that you can install it from the 'Packages' tab on the top right of your screen in RStudio.
 Then, load the package.

 [ggplot2](https://ggplot2.tidyverse.org/reference/ggplot.html) might be an old friend of yours.
 If it's already installed on your computer you can just load the package.
-Otherwise, you can also obtain `ggplot2` *via* CRAN.
+Otherwise, you can also install `ggplot2` from CRAN.
 Then, load the package.

+We will install additional packages for gene set enrichment analysis later.

 <br/>

 ## 2. Generate a *DESeqDataSet*

 ### Extract the data
-A *DESeqDataSet* is an object class in R that stores the read counts and other metadata, as well as the results of intermediate calculations in a single R object.
+A *DESeqDataSet* is an object class in R that stores RNA-seq read counts and other metadata, as well as the results of intermediate calculations, in a single R object.
 We need to create a new *DESeqDataSet* from the 'pasilla' data.
 We first create an object containing the **counts data as a matrix** from the 'pasilla' package that we have previously installed and loaded:
 ```
 pasCts <- system.file("extdata",
                       "pasilla_gene_counts.tsv",
-                      package="pasilla", mustWork=TRUE)
+                      package="pasilla", mustWork=TRUE) # generate a path to where the data is located on your computer
-cts <- as.matrix(read.csv(pasCts,sep="\t",row.names="gene_id"))
+cts <- as.matrix(read.csv(pasCts,sep="\t",row.names="gene_id")) # make a matrix with the counts data
 ```
 And we also create a separate object with the **sample information**:
 ```
 pasAnno <- system.file("extdata",
                        "pasilla_sample_annotation.csv",
-                       package="pasilla", mustWork=TRUE)
+                       package="pasilla", mustWork=TRUE) # as above, we generate a path to where the sample annotation is located on your computer
 coldata <- read.csv(pasAnno, row.names=1)
-coldata <- coldata[,c("condition","type")]
+coldata <- coldata[,c("condition","type")] # we only keep the relevant column from this file
 ```
 We can now visualise the **count matrix**, to make sure it actually contains our data.

 >The count matrix likely contains several thousands of rows (one per gene).
 What command would you use to display only a few rows?
 >Can you tell how many rows and columns this table has?
-Use Google if you need.
+If you don't know, use Google

 We can also visualise the **sample information** (it is a small table so we can just display it entirely).